tytydraco/yessleep/out/7_Rules_of_Survival_in_Apartment_Number_12.md

 "Hello?"
 I answered uncertainly, wondering what could have prompted him to call right now.

 "Hi, Harry.
-It's me Jerry.
+It's Jerry.
 It's been a long time."
 There was something unsettling in his voice, something that made my heart beat faster.

 "Hey, Jerry.
 Is something wrong?"
 I asked, trying to hide my surprise.